HomeStudiosDIY/HomeStudiosDIY/README.md

 All the code and setups I share are from my actual working system—not just demos—so feel free to use and adapt them for your own home.

-If any of my content helped you please any Donations are welcome!!
-This will help me to expand on my work!! https://paypal.me/HomeStudiosDIY
+If any of my content helped you please buy me a Coffee or a Beer!!
+This will help me expand and add more guides. https://paypal.me/HomeStudiosDIY

-I have listed all the software I use
+I have listed all the software I use.

 <details>
 <summary><u>Table of Contents</u></summary>

 + <a href="#Proxmox">Proxmox</a>

 + <a href="#OPNsense">OPNsense</a>